One of the common defenses of multi-level marketing is that it is a legitimate business method that has been around for a long time.

 But neither the length of existence nor the lack of law enforcement action means something is legitimate or not a fraud.
 Remember Enron?
 Remember Bernie Madoff?
 These and others have been in business for a long time, and turned out to be complete frauds.

-Dr. Jon Taylor’s extensive research of multi-level marketing has been summarized in his e-book called The Case (For and) Against Multi-Level Marketing.
-(Free download here.)
-He has asked whether multi-level marketing is a legitimate business model, and boils his findings down into eleven points:
+Dr. Jon Taylor’s extensive research of multi-level marketing was summarized in his e-book called The Case (For and) Against Multi-Level Marketing.
+He asked whether multi-level marketing is a legitimate business model, and boiled his findings down into eleven points:

 - MLMs depend on unlimited recruitment of a network of endless chains of participants,

 - Participants secure and advance to ranks or positions in a pyramid (“downline”) of participants based on timing and recruitment, rather than on merit or appointment.

 - As endless entrepreneurial (or “opportunity”) chains, MLMs assume infinite markets and virgin markets, neither of which exists in the real world.
 They would be doomed to eventual market saturation and collapse, except that some avoid this by expanding to other countries and/or re-pyramiding through the same markets with new product offerings.

 - As endless entrepreneurial chains, MLMs are inherently flawed, deceptive, and unfair – profitable primarily for those at or near the top (top-level “upline”, or “TOPPs”, for top-of-the-pyramid promoters) – who are often the first ones to join.